TOOTH DECAY AND CAVITIES: SYMPTOMS, CAUSES AND TREATMENT

 How Often Should My Teeth Be Checked for Cavities?

-You should plan on seeing your dentist twice a year for checkups.
-While checkups can vary, your dentist will most likely examine your teeth and gums for any visible problems, including the
+You should plan on seeing your dental professional twice a year for checkups.
+While checkups can vary, your dental professional will most likely examine your teeth and gums for any visible problems, including any signs of tooth decay, infection, and gum disease.